 Q: How much support will I have to raise?
 Will I receive training on support raising?

 On average, interns fundraise a budget of $35,000.
-This number can vary based on geographic location cost of living, student loan needs, and health insurance options.
-Interns receive support raising training and support in a number of ways.
-We provide a support raising manual, reading materials, live video conferences, and a weeklong orientation conference the first week of June.
-In addition our Intern Department staff is readily available by phone to answer questions and hear concerns.
+This number can vary based on geographic location, cost of living, student loan needs, and health insurance options.
+Interns receive support raising training in a number of ways--a fundraising manual, reading material, live video conferences, and a weeklong orientation conference during the first week of June.
+Further, the Intern Department staff is readily available by phone or e-mail to answer questions and hear concerns.